OperatorFoundation/PacketCaptureLSF/README.md

-# PacketCaptureBPF
+# PacketCaptureLSF

-### PacketCaptureBPF is a high-level Swift interface to capture network traffic on MacOS using the Berkeley Packet Filter interface
+### PacketCaptureLSF is a high-level Swift interface to capture network traffic on Linu using the Linux Socket Filtering interface

-PacketCaptureBPF uses Berkley Packet Filter Devices to read raw bytes from a network interface eliminating the need for an external library such as libpcap which causes significant code signing issues on MacOS BigSur (11.1+) because it further locks down the OS for security reasons.
+PacketCaptureLSF uses the Linux Socket Filtering API to read raw bytes from a network interface eliminating the need for an external library such as libpcap

-To Do list:
-Write initial code...